VincentNOURY/K8sInstall/README.md

  - [Install cri-dockerd](https://github.com/Mirantis/cri-dockerd)
  - [Installing kubeadm, kubelet and kubectl](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl)
  - [Calico documentation](https://docs.tigera.io/calico/latest/getting-started/kubernetes/quickstart)
- - Moving containerd.sock -> /root to avoid conflicts with cri-dockerd (Because I couldn't find how to specify it whe using kubeadm init 😅)
+ - Moving containerd.sock -> /root to avoid conflicts with cri-dockerd (Because I couldn't find how to specify it when using kubeadm init 😅)

 ## Known issues

 - [ ] The script outputs a lot of useless informations
 - [ ] The script does not contain any checks to ensure the installation is correct
 - [ ] The script does not have a verbose mode

+## Issues

+If you find anything problematic with this script or if it doesn't work anymore please open an issue with the OS you are using, a screenshot of the error message and any usefull information.